 The album was in the possession of a US Army officer from 1945, when he found it in a bombed-out Frankfurt apartment, until when it was donated to the United States Holocaust Memorial Museum in 2007.
 Many of the photographs were taken at a rest hut for the SS who worked at Auschwitz, located near a village called Porabka, around 20 kilometres from the camp.

-.
-I’ve taken some liberties with the hut’s layout in the book, and made it much more luxurious than it probably was in reality.
+The SS rest hut is where most of the photographs were taken.
+I used this photograph, and others, as a basis for the rest hut in The Constant Soldier.
+I've taken some liberties with the hut's layout in the book and made it much more luxurious than it probably was in reality.
 I wanted, however, to show it as a privileged bubble in amongst the rationing and privation faced by most of the surrounding population.

 I've always wondered what the local people must have made of the place, on a hill close to their village.
 They must have known that the men and women who visited it worked in Auschwitz, after all it was built by prisoners from the camp in 1942, under the direction of Franz Hoessler (who was later executed by the allies and appears in some of the photographs).

 This image is of the first page of the Hoecker album in which Hoecker poses, almost romantically, with Richard Baer, the commandant of Auschwitz – whose adjutant he was.
 I'm interested in the circular stain beside the photograph.
 Did the American officer who found the photographs show the album to his friends after dinner perhaps?
 Did someone place a glass of bourbon down to have a closer look?
 Were he and his friends struck, as i am, by how ordinary these men appear to be?